pvlib/pvlib-python/docs/sphinx/source/pvsystem.rst

 is supported by the :py:class:`~pvlib.pvsystem.Array` which represents the PV modules in the :py:class:`~pvlib.pvsystem.PVSystem`.
 An instance of :py:class:`~pvlib.pvsystem.PVSystem` has a single inverter, but can have multiple instances of :py:class:`~pvlib.pvsystem.Array`.
-Arrays can have different tilt, orientation, and number or type of modules.
+An instance of the Array class represents a group of modules with the same orientation and module type.
+Different instances of Array can have different tilt, orientation, and number or type of modules.

 The :py:class:`~pvlib.pvsystem.PVSystem` class methods wrap many of the functions in the :py:mod:`~pvlib.pvsystem` module.
 Similarly,